OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 * [Node.js and npm](https://nodejs.org)

 * The latest version of [Yeoman](http://yeoman.io/) and the [Yeoman generator for Office Add-ins](https://www.npmjs.com/package/generator-office).
-To install these tools globally, run the following command via the command prompt:
+To install these tools globally, run the following command from the command prompt:

     ```bash
     npm install -g yo generator-office